phil85/customer-assignment-instances/README.md

 # Customer assignment instances

 <p align="justify">
-The repository contains all generated problem instances described in the paper <i>A matheuristic for a large-scale customer assignment problem in direct marketing</i>.
+The repository contains all generated problem instances described in the paper <i>A matheuristic for a customer assignment problem in direct marketing</i>.
 This documentation describes how the instances are structured and explains how to download the instances on a standard PC or Mac.
 </p>

 ## Table of contents